Skip to content ↓

 Each year, we hold elections whereby children put themselves forward for the role of school councillor by sharing their vision with fellow pupils and undertaking a interview with the school council Lead, Miss Harper and Headteacher, Mrs Handley.
 From this, we then elect a school councillor and deputy councillor for Years 3 - 6.
 These children also work alongside our children at KS1 to listen to their thoughts, feelings and wishes, and to prepare them for being further involved once they join KS2.

-All school councillors and awarded a metal school council badge which they wear with pride.
+All school councillors are awarded a metal school council badge which they wear with pride.

 Just like our Personnel Development Passports, school councillors have a passport in which they work towards various objectives over the duration of their role.
 The passport encompasses the following objective areas: care, organisation, nature's friend, creativity, inclusiveness and listening.
 Ask a school councillor to see their passport when you are next in school.